marcupan/study-be-trpc/README.md

 ## Dependency Management

 This project uses pnpm workspaces and package overrides to manage dependencies across packages.
 The following major dependencies are used:

 - Next.js 15.x (frontend framework)
 - ESLint 9.x (code linting)
 - tRPC 10.x (type-safe API)
 - Prisma 5.x (database ORM)

 If you encounter any deprecation warnings or security vulnerabilities when installing dependencies, please update the relevant packages in the package.json files or add overrides in the root package.json file.

 ### Troubleshooting

 If you encounter any of the following issues:

 1. **Prisma Client Not Initialized**: Run `npx prisma generate` in the `packages/server` directory to generate the Prisma client code.

 2. **Multiple Lockfiles Warning**: If you see a warning about multiple lockfiles, remove any lockfiles other than the one being used by your package manager (e.g., if using pnpm, keep only pnpm-lock.yaml).

 3. **Package Manager Not Specified**: The project uses pnpm as the package manager.
-The root package.json includes a "packageManager" property specifying pnpm@8.6.0.
+The root package.json includes a " packageManager" property specifying pnpm@8.6.0.

 ### Recent Updates (2025-07-17)

 - Updated Next.js from 13.5.4 to 15.4.1 to fix security vulnerabilities
 - Updated ESLint from 8.51.0 to 9.0.0
 - Added package overrides to address deprecated transitive dependencies:
     - inflight (memory leak issues fixed)
     - rimraf (updated to v5)
     - glob (updated to v10)
     - @humanwhocodes/config-array (replaced with @eslint/config-array)
     - @humanwhocodes/object-schema (replaced with @eslint/object-schema)
     - npmlog and gauge (updated to newer versions)